Meta-Learning Neural Mechanisms rather than Bayesian Priors: Methods

 To train models, we followed the exact same scheme as \citet{mccoy_modeling_2023}, where the meta-trained model is trained for $n$ epochs using SGD and then $m$ epochs using Adam.
 The full details are available in Table~\ref{tab:train} in the appendix.

-All models were trained with the same sampled data from each formal language where $n$ strings were sampled by first uniformly sampling a depth, and then uniformly sampling a string for that depth for a formal language.
+All models were trained with the same sampled data from each formal language where $n$ strings were sampled by first uniformly sampling a length, and then uniformly sampling a string for that length for a formal language.